PurpleBooth/git-mit/README.md

 ## Installing

-You can install this with brew\!
+You can install this with brew!

 ``` shell,skip()
 brew install PurpleBooth/repo/git-mit